 We use credit cards every single month for the majority of our purchases.
 The only payments that are taken out of our main bank account are our rent, hydro and gas bills, and the savings for the kids’ college funds.
 That’s it.
 Everything else, including our groceries, books, and dining out, is put on our credit cards.

 But we don’t get into debt because later we might require help with debt.
 We don’t pay interest on our payments and we end up making money back in a way.
+Why not check out this statute barred debt here for more info!

 How do we do it?
 It’s all about using the credit cards right.
 Their purpose for us is, mostly, to manage our cash flow.
 Since we can’t always guarantee pay going in at a certain time of the month because I’m self-employed, we can struggle a little with the cash flow in our main bank account.
 We plan a week ahead for all our big outgoings at the start of the month, but for the rest of the month, that main account usually has no more than $200-$300 in it.